ErnaH-beep/DND/SoftwareBlog/#5 Data Access.md

 ## Overview

-Our project implements a robust data access layer using Entity Framework Core 9.0 with SQLite as the database provider.
-This implementation follows the Repository pattern through services, providing a clean separation of concerns between the data access logic and business logic.
+Our project implements a data access layer using EFC with SQLite as the database provider.
+This implementation follows the Repository pattern through services, providing a separation of concerns between the data access logic and business logic.

 ### Why Entity Framework Core?

-We chose Entity Framework Core as our Object-Relational Mapper (ORM) for its comprehensive feature set and modern architecture.
-It provides strong type safety with compile-time checking and IntelliSense support, making development more efficient and reducing runtime errors.
-The integration with LINQ enables powerful and intuitive querying capabilities, while its cross-platform nature ensures our application runs seamlessly across different environments.
+We used Entity Framework Core as our Object-Relational Mapper (ORM) for its feature set and modern architecture.
+It provides strong type safety with compile-time checking and IntelliSense, making development more efficient and reducing runtime errors.
+The integration with LINQ enables easy querying capabilities, and makes the application run seemlessly.

 - Database Context
   - The core of our data access layer is implemented through the `AppDbContext` class, which inherits from `DbContext`.
 This class serves as the primary point of interaction with our database.